By the staff of SAFE San Juans

-This is part two of a three-part series for Sexual Assault Awareness Month.
+This is a 3-part series for Sexual Assault Awareness Month.

 Sexual abuse/assault frequently causes immediate physical and psychological effects on those who experience it, including physical injuries, emotional scars, and fears of another assault.
 While addressing those may initially be the highest priority, sexual abuse can impact the whole person over time.
 Because the impact of sexual abuse can be so all-encompassing with no magical expiration date, attending to the whole person without setting deadlines gives the survivor the greatest opportunity to heal.

 Sexual assault is a crime.
 It is always illegal when force is used or when a person does not give consent.
 If you have been sexually assaulted, reporting it to the SJC Sheriff’s Office or the Prosecuting Attorney’s Office is a logical place to begin.
 If you are being assaulted or fear an imminent assault, call 911 because law enforcement can be instrumental in stopping violence and preventing it.
 However, some sexual assault survivors choose not to report to law enforcement because of the relational complexities existing between them and their abuser.
 Unlike the common perception that sexual assault is a violent act perpetrated by a stranger, most sexual crime is perpetrated by someone the victim knows – frequently a family member, friend, or acquaintance.
 In those cases, the survivor may want to avoid engaging law enforcement up front and yet still deal with the abuse so it stops and its effects can be addressed.
 If you are trying to sort out what to do, a community-based agency like SAFE San Juans can be very helpful.